St. Clair County, MI · Probate Cost

 Probate in Michigan typically costs based on reasonable compensation as determined by the court and takes 6-12 months under MCL § 700.3719.

-St. Clair County County at a glance
+St. Clair County at a glance

 County seat